 CAUSE OF ACTION: Class action, mis-measurement (both volume and heating content) (Grynberg claims, but on non-federal and non-Indian lands).

 STATUS: On September 23, 1999 Ditto filed first amended petition and a request for service of summons on all defendants.
 On September 24, 1999 NNG filed a Notice of Removal to Federal Court prior to service.
 On October 13, 1999 Plaintiffs filed a Motion to Remand case to state court.
 On October 22, 1999 we filed the consents to the removal of all defendants who were served on or before September 24, 1999 and requested a 60-day extension of time to answer or otherwise plead.
 NNG filed an Answer on October 22, 1999.
 Response to the Motion to Remand was filed on November 1.
 On November 30, Court stayed all proceedings pending ruling on Motion to Remand, which is now fully briefed.
 An order was issued April 10, 2000 which added Quinque as a "tag along" to the Grynberg cases.
 On January 12, 2001, the court issued an oral ruling remanding the case to the District Court of Stevens County, Kansas.
-Plaintiffs We are finalizing our Motions to Dismiss based on lack of personal jurisdiction, which will be filed in the District Court of Stevens County, Kansas by.
+On May 10, 2001, the Court entered its First Case Management Order, which requires that Defendants file their Motions to Dismiss for Lack of Personal Jurisdiction by October 12, 2001.
+We are finalizing our Motions to Dismiss based on lack of personal jurisdiction, which will be filed in the District Court of Stevens County, Kansas by October 12, 2001.

-10. Northern Natural Gas Company, Docket No. CP01-175 (Mullinville Units #1-5 NOT REVISEDEW ITEM Abandonment) (Dornan)
+10. Northern Natural Gas Company, Docket No. CP01-175 (Mullinville Units #1-5 NOT REVISED ITEM Abandonment) (Dornan)

 On April 23, 2001, Northern filed an application to abandon five compressor units at